Expert review of the LG Energy Solution RESU Battery: is it right for your home?

 The biggest incentive LG Chem batteries qualify for is the federal clean energy tax credit, which offers up to 30% of your total cost to purchase the battery back on your taxes.
 After the tax credit, the price range for an LG Chem battery is between $4,900 and $9,100, depending on the size of the battery and your specific home’s needs.

 Whether battery storage is worth it to you depends on the price you put on peace of mind.

 If you absolutely cannot bear the thought of suffering through a blackout in the dark, then the LG battery is an excellent choice.
 And, with Californians now seeing “planned outages” of more than a day or two on a regular basis, it might prove its worth in short order.

-No place on earth has a difference of $.50 between its on- and off-peak electric rates, so the cost of the LG battery will basically never be repaid.
+No place on earth has a difference of $.50 between its on and off-peak times, so the cost of the LG battery will basically never be repaid.

 However, if you look at this more like a balancing act, between the “peace of mind” benefits and the tangible financial benefits, it might start to look better.
 Especially if you live in California.